boldbi/bold-bi-docs/docs/embedded-bi/faq/how-to-resolve-login-failed-for-user-in-windows-authentication-mode.md

 ## Why this issue occurred
 `NT AUTHORITY/SYSTEM` is not added in IIS/IIS EXPRESS  to access SQL Server Windows Authentication mode.

-### The steps for adding `NT AUTHORITY/SYSTEM` to access SQL Server Windows Authentication mode in IIS/IISEXPRESS
+### The steps for adding `NT AUTHORITY/SYSTEM` to access SQL Server Windows Authentication mode in IIS or IIS EXPRESS

 In Microsoft SQL Server Management Studio, do the following in the Server.